Uprooted

 Would that include refugees?
 I asked.
 (Wales has a substantial number who have put down roots here in recent years.)
 No - but we talked about Ukraine, naturally.

-Philip mentioned that one of the very last survivors of the Holodomor (the genocidal famine of 1930/31 in which millions of Ukrainians starved to death after food supplies were deliberately withheld by Stalin) had died in a nearby village a couple of years ago.
-As a child he, like others, had resorted to eating grass - and worse.
+Philip mentioned that one of the very last survivors of the Holodomor (the genocidal famine of 1930/31 in which millions of Ukrainians starved to death after food supplies were deliberately withheld by Stalin) had died in a nearby village a couple of years ago and that as a child he, like others, had resorted to eating grass - and worse.
 It was a chilling reminder of how the present situation is rooted in the past.

 Just to make it clear: my father was Ukrainian by birth, Russian by nationality - just as I am Welsh by birth, British by nationality.